 What is the difference between PHPs and IOPs in Indiana?

-While both options are ideal for individuals who don’t need 24/7 care, general outpatient and intensive outpatient programs are more flexible, making them a good fit for those balancing work, school, or other personal commitments.
+While both options are ideal for individuals who don’t need 24/7 care, standard outpatient and intensive outpatient programs are more flexible, making them a good fit for those balancing work, school, or other personal commitments.
 PHPs, on the other hand, provide a higher level of structure and support for individuals who need more intensive care but prefer to remain in an outpatient setting.

-A partial hospitalization program (PHP) offers many of the same therapies and services found in inpatient care, tailored to meet the needs of individuals in an outpatient setting.
+A partial hospitalization program in Indiana (PHP) offers many of the same therapies and services found in inpatient care, tailored to meet the needs of individuals in an outpatient setting.
 While specific programs may vary, the following services are typically part of PHP treatment:

 - Individualized treatment plan